SebastianFroger/ModularImporter/Assets/ModularImporter/Editor/Notes.md

     - preprocess
     - postprocess

-use OnValidate() in inspector
+create asset object to pass AssetImportContext context and AssetImporter assetImporte around and avoid using import references in all files???

-create asset object to pass AssetImportContext context and AssetImporter assetImporte around and avoid using import references in all files??? add exceptionhandling to SequenceProcessor get sequences in parent dirs and apply all from the top dir down check types adn sequences are not loaded every time!
+add exceptionhandling to SequenceProcessor get sequences in parent dirs and apply all from the top dir down check types adn sequences are not loaded every time!